TashaTJ/pawsome-portraits-v4/TESTING.md

 ## Browser Compatibility

 The site was tested on Google Chrome, Microsoft Edge, Safari and Mozilla Firefox, with no visible issues for the user.
 Appearance, functionality and responsiveness were consistent throughout for a range of device sizes and browsers.

+## Testing User Stories

+- Understand the purpose of the site on loading

+    - The play on words Logo, 'Pawsome Pawtraits' and large Hero image of a hanging dog portrait gives the user an immediate understanding of what the site's main subject is.

+- Navigate through the site smoothly

+    - The pages can be accessed in the same way on everypage, via a very simply navigational menu, which highlights what page is active by a gold colour change.

+- See lots of examples of artworks

+    - There is an extensive second page gallery and then numberous artworks articulating the other pages that the user can browse at leisure.

+- be able to contact Craig easily

+    - Craig's contact details appear on a clearly defined 'Contact' page, both via a direct contact form, and then location details below.
+    - Social media links are also apparent on each page as a secondary means of contact.

+- Learn more about Craig's process and perhaps learn some skills myself

+    - The learn pages contains a section which breaks down Craig's process for the user, and 3 helpful videos to describe visually how to complete your own portrait.

+- Connect with Craig on social media

+    - Social media links appear in the footer on everypage without exception.
+They color change on hover so the user knows where to go.

+- Learn more about the developer who created the site

+    - The developer links also lie in the footer, after Craig's, should the user be curious to visit.

 ## Peer Review